-MIAMI -- Three Democratic lawmakers are demanding that the Trump administration shut down a Florida migrant teen facility and release hundreds of children to small shelters or relatives.
+MIAMI -- Three Democratic lawmakers demanded Tuesday that the Trump administration shut down the country's largest child migrant facility in Florida and release hundreds of teens to small shelters or relatives.

-South Florida U.S. representatives say their decision comes after a recent federal court filing by immigrant advocates with hundreds of pages of children describing "prison-like" conditions endured in the Homestead, Florida facility.
+South Florida U.S. representatives say their decision comes after a recent federal court filing by immigrant advocates with hundreds of pages of teens describing "prison-like" conditions endured in the Homestead, Florida facility.

-The three lawmakers have also officially requested a government watchdog agency to investigate how the private contractor tied to former White House Chief of Staff John Kelly secured a no-bid contract to run the facility.
+Last month, the three lawmakers also officially requested a government watchdog agency to investigate how the private contractor, Comprehensive Health Services, tied to former White House Chief of Staff John Kelly secured a no-bid contract to run the facility.